Yuneha/Yuneha/README.md

 ## 🔧 Projects

 - **PokeApp**
-  A Pokédex app featuring the first generation of Pokémon, with an integrated quiz mode.
+  A Pokédex mobile app featuring the first generation of Pokémon, with an integrated quiz mode.

 - **Social Network**
   A basic social networking site/app developed as a project to explore backend and frontend interaction.